'Extremely dangerous' escapee from Tennessee prison is person of interest in officer's death

 Governor Bill Lee said his office would contribute $25,000 to the reward.
-The Bureau of Alcohol, Tobacco and Firearms is contributing an additional $5,000 as well, raising the Tennessee Bureau of Investigation's reward from $2,500 to the total of $32,5000.
+The Bureau of Alcohol, Tobacco and Firearms contributed an additional $5,000.
+Later in the day, TBI tweeted that the FBI and U.S. Marshal's Office had contributed $10,000 each as well, raising the reward to a total of $52,5000.

-TBI Director David Rausch said they are focusing their search efforts mainly on the West Tennessee area where Curtis Ray Watson escaped Wednesday.
+TBI Director David Rausch said during the conference that the agency is focusing its search efforts mainly on the West Tennessee area where Curtis Ray Watson escaped Wednesday.

 Watson was an inmate at the West Tennessee State Penitentiary and was using a tractor as part of his job duties at the time of his escape.